Friday, May 15, 2026

 Casper Children's Theatre of Casper, Wyoming, is a busy, busy place, with three age groups working on shows simultaneously and a production calendar that never lets up, not even for summer.

 Tonight they open a three-day run of The Enchanted Bookshop, and it promises to be a hit.
-At least, if you believe this great writeup of the show by Nick Perkins in the Oil City News.
+At least, if you believe this writeup of the show by Nick Perkins in the Oil City News.

 "They'll be able to spend time as a family, see the magic of theater and maybe even see the sparkle and the comfort of reading and of literature."